B4PT0R/objdict/README.md

 #This allows implementing context-aware and key-dependant logic for default value attribution.
 #Any other signature will be considered invalid and will fall back to assign the callable itself as the default value for all keys.

-#Using a default value generator to create new child objdict instances inheriting the parent's settings when accessing missing keys
+#Example: Using a default value generator to automatically create new child objdict instances inheriting the parent's settings when accessing missing keys
 def child_instance(self):
     return objdict(_use_default=True,_default=child_instance,_backend=self._backend,_auto_self=self._auto_self)